-- 1. Areas within $\frac{1}{2}$ mile of a bald eagle nest. - 2.
-Mouths of Gold Creek, West Gold Creek, Granite Creek, Trestle Creek, Lightning Creek, Strong Creek (near Hope) and Priest River for a radius of 100 yards. - 3.
-Areas that provide important wildlife habitat: - a) Clark Fork Delta, from the confluence of Lightning Creek and the Clark Fork River, west to the range line between Range 1E and Range 2E. - b) Denton Slough, located in Sections 7, 18 & 19, T 56N, R 2E. - c) Pack River including the Pack River Flats, north of Trestle Creek on the east, and north of Sunnyside Sportsman Access (Hawkins Point) on the west. - d) Morton Slough, including the left bank (east shoreline) of the Pend Oreille River from the half section line of Section 16, T 56N, R 3W, south to the south section line of Sec.
+- 1. Mouths of Gold Creek, North Gold Creek, Granite Creek, Trestle Creek, Lightning Creek, Strong Creek (near Hope) and Priest River for a radius of 100 yards. - 2.
+Areas that provide important bull trout habitat and forage areas: - a) Clark Fork Delta, from the confluence of Lightning Creek and the Clark Fork River, west to the range line between Range 1E and Range 2E. - b) Denton Slough, located in Sections 7, 18 & 19, T 56N, R 2E. - c) Pack River including the Pack River Flats, north of Trestle Creek on the east, and north of Sunnyside Sportsman Access (Hawkins Point) on the west. - d) Morton Slough, including the left bank (east shoreline) of the Pend Oreille River from the half section line of Section 16, T 56N, R 3W, south to the south section line of Sec.
 21, T 56N, R 3W.